 There is a huge difference between dental phobic and the patient who experiences dental fear.
-A phobia is a quite different problem than simple fear or anxiety.
+A phobia is quite a different problem than simple fear or anxiety.
 The classic sign of a phobia is “avoidance behaviour”.
 As the term suggests, the patient does virtually everything possible to avoid a threatening situation.

-Avoidance is easy if the phobia is fear of heights or flying but it is much more of a problem when the phobic situation is one that we all need to confront at some times in our lives, such as dental treatment.
+Avoidance is easy if the phobia is fear of heights or flying, but it is much more of a problem when the phobic situation is one that we all need to confront at some times in our lives, such as dental treatment.
 The phobic patient is usually a very poor dental attendee and only attends when forced to do so by very extreme pain.
 The patient is usually well aware that their response is totally irrational but feels unable to do much to change the situation.

-The accompanying features of a panic attack associated with phobia include heart palpitations, nausea, and fainting.
+The accompanying features of a panic attack associated with phobia include heart palpitations, nausea and fainting.
 Eventually, the phobic patient may be more frightened of the panic symptoms, such as fainting and uncontrollable shaking, than of the phobic situation itself.
 They feel a total loss of control.
 If this sounds like you, why not telephone the practice before booking your appointment and explain?
-Don’t be embarrassed; a good dentist will have come across this many times before and will be well used to the problem.
+Don’t be embarrassed, as a good dentist will have come across this many times before and will be well used to the problem.

 Dental Phobia – What can be done to help you?

 First, discuss your concerns with your dentist.
 At Australia Dental Burpengary, we are keen to understand the particular causes of your fear.
 Together we can work to gradually gain your confidence and overcome the phobia.
-Some of our best patients were originally dental phobics and now they actually enjoy coming to see us!
+Some of our best patients were originally dental phobics and actually now enjoy coming to see us!
 Hard to believe but true!